February 9, 2021 Have you been diagnosed with dense breast tissue?

 Heart 3 (HT 3) is located on the inside of the elbow.
 When the elbow is flexed, the point is midway between the inner end of the elbow crease and the tip of the elbow bone itself.
 In traditional Chinese medicine, the heart meridian is often treated when depression is a presenting complaint.
 Depression causes the heart meridian to become deficient in energy.
 HT 3 stimulates the energy needed to combat depression symptoms.

-July 12, 2020 Research Update – Acupuncture for Pain Management
+Research Update – Acupuncture for Pain Management

 Multiple studies have shown acupuncture can be very effective at managing pain.
 But a study performed by Albrecht et al, is probably one of the most frequently referenced studies.
 The researchers studied the effects of acupuncture on 424 patients who suffered with chronic shoulder pain.
 The analysis of the results showed acupuncture as an effective treatment, the participants reported decreased pain and increased range of motion and that it was even superior to the results achieved using conservative orthopedic treatments.
 This, as well as many other studies, show hope for the future of acupuncture becoming mainstream medicine in the battle against pain.